pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ```
 python3 py/pacman.py --layout tinyMaze --pacman GoWestAgent
 ```

+## Possible errors and notes
+If you're unable to run `pacman.py` or get its graphics to work, or if you're getting an error about "tkinter" or "_tkinter", that's okay.
+---> As long as you can run autograder.py you should be able to complete the assignment fully.

+We note that, the provided commands are designed to work with Mac/Linux with Python version 3.
+If you use Windows (like me!), we recommend that you run the code in the Windows command line (CMD).
+You may use `py -3` instead of python3 to run the code.
+You may use editors like PyCharm to write your code.

+* You should use `\` instead of `/` while specifying the path to the file.
+* Example command that works for us: `py -3 py\autograder.py`.

 ### Implementation
 * Please implement the "graph" search version, not the tree search version of each algorithm.
 That is, you will create a closeset, and you will not expand the already expanded states again.